treepeck/judo/README.md

 The JustChess project consists of the following services:

-- `rabbitmq` - exchanges events between the Gatekeeper and Justchess servers.<br/>
-  The image provides a Web UI management tool, available on the port 15672.
-- `mysql` - a database that stores player's credentials, active sessions and <br/>
+- `mysql` - database that stores player's credentials, active sessions and <br/>
   completed games.
-- `testdb` - a disposable database that provides an isolated layer for running<br/>
+- `testdb` - disposable database that provides an isolated layer for running<br/>
   tests.
-- `gatekeeper` - a WebSocket server that accepts and forwards events to the Justchess.
-- `justchess` - handles HTTP requests, Gatekeeper's events, and manages game states.
+- `justchess` - HTTP and WebSocket server, written in Go.

 See `docker-compose.yaml` for details about the network ports used by these services.